toivoh/gameduino-fpga-mods/mods/draw_control/README.md

 Mod: Draw Control and Multi-layered Rendering
 =============================================
 This mod adds a number of features that allow the host CPU, and even more the j1 coprocessor, to control what the Gameduino draws into the line buffer (and thus, what is displayed on screen).
+The mod also includes some optimizations to save FPGA resources.

 New registers:
 - `DRAW_MODE (0x280d)`: (replaces and extends `SPR_DISABLE`, which was at `0x280a`)